Program Directory by City

 Elizabeth Ann Seton Residence

-Offers forty-five day emergency shelter services for homeless families, disabled and older adults, case management, and family life skills classes on-site.
+Offers: forty-five day Bridge Housing and 24 hours shelter services for homeless families, disabled and older adults; case management and family life skills classes are on-site.

 Phone: (562) 388-7670